 Because a majority of the course occurs in a rural agricultural village with few cars, the students will primarily walk or bike to visit sites near Merida.
 The group will also have the opportunity to explore various sites on the volcanic island of Ometepe on a couple lengthy day hikes.

 While at the rural project site, the students will live in simple dorm rooms at the Hacienda Merida, a hostel that uses its profits to support the school.
 While in Granada and Managua, they will also stay in hostels.

 After arriving in Managua, the group will drive for a couple hours to the cost of Lake Nicaragua.
 The next day, they will travel by boat to the island of Ometepe.
 Finally, they will return by boat and van to Managua on the final day of the course.

 Students will spend two weeks at Hacienda Merida.
 Although students do not stay with individual families, opportunities exist each day to interact with the children at the school, their families, and the Nicaragua staff at the Hacienda.

-After spending the first two days of the course in the small colonial city of Granada, the group will spend a majority of their time in Merida, a rural farming and fishing village on Ometepe, a sparsely populated island in Lake Nicaragua.
+The group will spend a majority of their time in Merida, a rural farming and fishing village on Ometepe, a sparsely populated island in Lake Nicaragua.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Nicaragua program from the important viewpoint of our students.